Record size limits

 Algolia limits the size of individual records for performance reasons.
 If you signed up for your plan online, the maximum record size is as follows:

-- For Standard and Premium plans:
+- For Standard, Premium and Growth plans:

 - 100 KB for any individual record

 - 10 KB average record size across all records